 Why knitting or crochet?
 Because all the cool kids are doing it!
-And by cool kids, I mean Billock, Romine, and me.
 Though both Billock and Romine recommend yarn-based hobbies, Romine says knitting and crochet are especially good for overcoming bad habits.

-Romine found her clients were much more successful in breaking habits when they had something to replace the habit with.
+Romine found that her clients were much more successful in breaking habits when they had something to replace the habits with.
 And since knitting and crochet keep your mind and hands busy, they work incredibly well.

-If you aren’t interested in knitting or crochet, you could try cross-stitch, puzzles, or model building.
+If you aren’t interested in knitting or crochet, you could try cross-stitch, puzzles, felt art, or model building.
 Anything that takes a little hand-eye coordination does the trick.

 If you don’t have access to a garden or don’t feel like pulling weeds, Romine recommends coloring.
 It produces a similar meditative response and is great for relaxation.